Car amplifier installation guide

 Before we get into the installation, let's talk about some of the details:

-- What installation accessories do you need for the installation?
+- What installation accessories do you need?

 - Where should you put the amp?